 Joe Plecker is a PGA Professional Golf Coach.
-His Golf Learning Center is located at Turf Valley Golf Club in Ellicott City, Maryland and features top teaching technologies which simplify learning the game.
+His Golf Learning Center is located at the Elkridge Club in Baltimore, Maryland and features top teaching technologies which simplify learning the game.
 Joe uses a multi-disciplined approach to finding answers that will make the game more enjoyable for all, considerate of the fact that no two players are alike.
 Joe blends the science of golf with the art of coaching, bringing clarity in coaching and learning to his players.
 Meet Joe Plecker, and discover how golf coaching can make a difference in your game.

 ON THE AIR: Joe is the host of “The Better Golf Show” on CBS Radio 105.7 The Fan.
 His show features the best in golf instruction, local and national golf coverage, with special guests and celebrities.